stereum-dev/ethereum2-docker-compose/compose-examples/nimbus-only/README.md

 2. Copy your generated validator(s) from `~/eth2.0-deposit-cli/validator_keys` to `./launchpad/validator_keys`
 3. Run `docker-compose -f create-account.yaml run validator-import-launchpad` and use the **same password** as in the generation of the validator(s)

-You can repeat step 2 & 3 as often as you like, make sure to restart your validator to make it notice your new accounts!
+Repeat these steps as often as you like, restart your validator to make it notice your new accounts!

 ## Run your Nimbus Ethereum 2.0 beacon node